Sensorineural hearing loss: Ototoxic and neurotoxic drugs and chemicals

 Some over-the-counter as well as prescription drugs and certain industrial chemicals are ototoxic.
 Exposure to these can result in temporary or permanent hearing loss.

-Some medications cause irreversible damage to the ear, and are limited in their use for this reason.
+Some medications cause irreversible damage to the ear and are limited in their use for this reason.
 The most important group is the aminoglycosides (main member gentamicin).
 A rare mitochondrial mutation, m.1555A>G, can increase an individual's susceptibility to the ototoxic effect of aminoglycosides.
-Long term hydrocodone (Vicodin) abuse is known to cause rapidly progressing sensorineural hearing loss, usually without vestibular symptoms.
+Long-term heavy use of hydrocodone (Vicodin) is known to cause rapidly progressing sensorineural hearing loss, usually without vestibular symptoms.
 Methotrexate, a chemotherapy agent, is also known to cause hearing loss.
-In most cases hearing loss does not recover when the drug is stopped.
+In most cases, hearing loss does not recover when the drug is stopped.
 Paradoxically, methotrexate is also used in the treatment of autoimmune-induced inflammatory hearing loss.

 Various other medications may reversibly degrade hearing.
 This includes loop diuretics, sildenafil (Viagra), high or sustained dosing of NSAIDs (aspirin, ibuprofen, naproxen, and various prescription drugs: celecoxib, etc.), quinine, and macrolide antibiotics (erythromycin, etc.).
-Cytotoxic agents such as carboplatinum, used to treat malignancies can give rise to a dose dependent SNHL, as can drugs such as desferrioxamine, used for haematological disorders such as thalassaemia; patients prescribed these drugs need to have hearing monitored.
+Cytotoxic agents such as carboplatinum, used to treat malignancies, can give rise to a dose-dependent SNHL, as can drugs such as desferrioxamine, used for haematological disorders such as thalassaemia; patients prescribed these drugs need to have their hearing monitored.

 Prolonged or repeated environmental or work-related exposure to ototoxic chemicals can also result in sensorineural hearing loss.
 Some of these chemicals are: